MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 If the response from the
 Vision API has error messages
 containing paths
-then this is a possible cause.
+then this can be a possible cause.

 ## Posting requests to Vision API

-Now we can use
+Now you can use
 `httr:POST`
 from {httr}
-to post our request
+to post your request
 to the Vision API.

 `httr::POST`